10 Cities Without Sunlight

 The organism that dominated that fracture water – comprising over 99.9 percent of the community – received one of the more literary names in microbiology: Candidatus Desulforudis audaxviator.
 The name comes from a Latin phrase in Jules Verne’s Journey to the Center of the Earth: “Descende, audax viator, et terrestre centrum attinges” – “Descend, brave traveler, and you will reach the center of the Earth”.2

 The name was earned.
-When Dylan Chivian and colleagues reconstructed the organism’s genome from metagenomic data, they found a cell prepared for total independence.
+When Dylan Chivian and colleagues reconstructed the organism’s genome from metagenomic data, they found a cell equipped for remarkable self-sufficiency.
 D. audaxviator carries a complete genetic toolkit for life in extreme isolation: it fixes its own carbon from CO\(_2\), fixes atmospheric nitrogen (there is no “atmosphere” down there, but trace dissolved N\(_2\) suffices), and harvests energy by reducing sulfate with molecular hydrogen.
 Thermodynamic calculations confirm that under the conditions of the Mponeng fracture water – the specific concentrations of H\(_2\), sulfate, and products present – this metabolism is the most energetically favorable option available.3 The calculated Gibbs energy yield is just barely sufficient to support ATP synthesis, placing this organism at the thermodynamic edge of life.4

 What the genome does not contain is equally telling.
 There are zero genes for oxygen use.
 Minimal genes for oxygen defense – a lone superoxide dismutase but no catalase, no peroxidase, little of the protective machinery that aerobic or even facultatively anaerobic organisms carry as insurance.
 This organism has not dealt with oxygen for a very long time.5